SeaEvo: Advancing Algorithm Discovery with Strategy Space Evolution: Related Work

-Recent work frames algorithm and program improvement as an evolutionary loop in which LLMs act as proposal or mutation operators~\citep{ romeraparedes2024funsearch, novikov2025alphaevolve, assumpccao2025codeevolve, ye2024reevo}.
-FunSearch~\citep{romeraparedes2024funsearch} established this paradigm by pairing an LLM with a programmatic evaluator to evolve mathematical functions, discovering provably correct constructions for open combinatorial problems.
-AlphaEvolve~\citep{novikov2025alphaevolve} scaled this to full codebases using a Gemini ensemble and a MAP-Elites-inspired program database.
-ShinkaEvolve~\citep{ lange2025shinka} improves sample efficiency through adaptive parent sampling, code-embedding novelty rejection, and a bandit-based LLM ensemble; and CodeEvolve~\citep{assumpccao2025codeevolve} investigates island-based genetic algorithms with LLM operators.

-Other systems improve the orchestration and long-horizon dynamics of LLM-driven evolution.
-PACEvolve~\citep{yan2026pacevolve} introduces hierarchical context management, momentum-based backtracking, and adaptive cross-island sampling; AdaEvolve~\citep{cemri2026adaevolve} treats evolution as hierarchical adaptive optimization; and LLaMEA~\citep{van2024llamea} applies LLM-driven evolution to metaheuristic design.
-These methods improve sampling, context management, resource allocation, and population dynamics. \model addresses a complementary axis: what the evolutionary state represents.
+\textbf{LLM-Driven Evolutionary Algorithm Discovery.} Recent work frames algorithm and program improvement as an evolutionary loop in which LLMs act as proposal or mutation operators~\citep{van2024llamea,evox}.
+FunSearch~\citep{romeraparedes2024funsearch} established this paradigm by pairing an LLM with a programmatic evaluator to evolve mathematical functions, while AlphaEvolve~\citep{novikov2025alphaevolve} scaled it to full codebases using a Gemini ensemble and a MAP-Elites-inspired program database~\citep{mouret2015illuminating}.
+Subsequent systems improve the efficiency and dynamics of this loop through mechanisms such as adaptive parent sampling and novelty rejection in ShinkaEvolve~\citep{lange2025shinka}, island-based genetic operators in CodeEvolve~\citep{assumpccao2025codeevolve}, hierarchical context management and backtracking in PACEvolve~\citep{yan2026pacevolve}, and adaptive budget and exploration control in AdaEvolve~\citep{cemri2026adaevolve}.
+These methods primarily improve how programs are sampled, mutated, selected, or orchestrated. \model addresses a complementary axis: what the evolutionary state represents.
 Rather than replacing the base loop, it augments the archive with persistent strategy descriptions, semantic strategy clusters, and LLM-driven landscape navigation, making it compatible with existing evolutionary backbones.